CarlosR759/dwm-carlos/README.md

 > [!NOTE]
 > - You may want to have your dwmw folder in a specific folder, so you can always go back if you made configuration changes before compilation.
 In any case this dwm ricing works well out of the box.
 > - If you want to have dmenu centered check my dmenu repo at
+> - If you want to use dwm with xinit, check if your xorg installation came with xinit, most of the time it does, but if you don't have it you can install it by searching for the package xinit in your distribution.

 ## Installation

 ```sh
 git clone https://github.com/CarlosR759/dwm-rice.git && cd dwm-rice
 ```

 ```sh
 sudo make clean install
 ```